Swasthik-253/worldbank-gdp-analysis/README.md

 Handled Missing Values – Replaced/removed NaNs for incomplete years (2024–2025).

 Created Measures – DAX measures for growth %, CAGR, absolute growth, and forecasting.

+📈 Business Questions & Insights

+The dashboard answers the following key questions:

+🌍 Global Trends

+How has the world’s GDP evolved from 2000 to 2025?

+Which years show major drops or spikes (e.g., 2008 financial crisis, 2020 pandemic)?

+🏆 Top Performers

+Which 5 countries had the highest GDP in 2023?

+Which 5 countries grew the fastest (in % growth) from 2000 to 2023?

+🌐 Continental Analysis

+Which continent contributes the most to global GDP?

+Which continent has shown the fastest growth rate over time?

+🔮 Forecast & Patterns

+Projected GDP growth for US, China, India, Germany, Brazil in 2025.

+Identify countries with long-term upward or downward patterns.